News Players' Championship

 “I like throwing the bullet so that was nice,” Hasselborg said with a laugh.

-Hasselborg took control in the first without hammer as Fleury faced a pair in the four-foot circle and rubbed and rolled off with her last to give up a steal of two.
+Hasselborg took control in the first without the hammer as Fleury faced a pair in the four-foot circle and rubbed and rolled off with her last to give up a steal of two.
 After Hasselborg hit a guard with her last in the second, Fleury took the lead on a draw for three.

 Hasselborg blanked the third end and made a tap for two in the fourth to go up again.
 Fleury made a great one in the fifth running back two rocks and then pinballing the others to get her single to tie it 4-4.